 Add gelatin to a glass bowl and add the heated elderberry syrup a little at a time whisking continuously while adding it.

-Transfer to a pourable container like the glass measuring cup
+Add the rest of the elderberry syrup and transfer to a pourable container like the glass measuring cup

 Slowly and carefully fill the molds.
 You can also use a tablespoon if you prefer.